 Studies have shown that applying a steroid cream or ointment can help up to 95% cases of phimosis and help to reduce the inflammation.

-The difference between cream and ointment is that a cream is water based and rubs into the skin readily where as an ointment is oil based and may leave an oily feel but tends to stay on longer.
-Stronger steroid creams such as Betnovate is often prescribed because it tends to work quicker than a mild steroid cream such as hydrocortisone.
+The difference between cream and ointment is that a cream is water-based and rubs into the skin readily, whereas an ointment is oil-based and may leave an oily feel but tends to stay on longer.
+Stronger steroid creams such as Betnovate is often prescribed because it tends to work more quickly than a mild steroid cream such as hydrocortisone.

 Your GP may prescribe recommend 0.1-0.05% betamethasone dipropionate applied to the preputial orifice twice a day for 4-6 weeks.